mahi-anol/mini-redis-from-first-principal/README.md

 - RDB and AOF backup/snapshots + recovery on startup.
 - TCP server that can be connected via **telnet** or programmatically
 - Automated tests with **pytest**
 ---

+## Experience while doing the project + learnings:
+- It took almost 1.5 months to complete this project while maintaing a full time job.
+Although I could have finished it earlier, but I was doing multiple other personal projects which are focused towards MLOPS and ML/ Deep Learning research.
+In Each weeknd I implemeted a specific feature which was maintainted in there corresponding git branch, if you are interested in specifc feature you can find it in the corresponding branch of the github repo.
+- Tried to learn in depth about python GIL/Concurrency (threading), multi client handling etc.
+- Learned some new design patterns and tried to ensure modularized coding structure as much as possible.
+---
 ## Installation

 ### Clone the repository
 ```bash
 git clone https://github.com/mahi-anol/mini-redis-from-first-principal.git
 cd mini-redis-from-first-principal